Commission for Information and Education

 The Commission for Information and Education is an administrative body of the Central Committee of the Communist Party of Vietnam.
 It is one of the most important institutions within the Vietnamese political system since its main responsibility is to defend, articulate and develop Communist Party theory.

+The current Head of the Central Information and Education Commission is Trịnh Văn Quyết.